 Symptoms can include fever, cough and shortness of breath.
 In more severe cases, infection can cause pneumonia or breathing difficulties.
 More rarely, the disease can be fatal.

 How can I avoid the risk of infection?

-Here are five precautions that can be taken to avoid infection:
+Here are four precautions that can be taken to avoid infection: